-The Steering Committee is an interim group of volunteers tasked with setting up FBC FCN’s regional coalition infrastructure and governance model for ratification by the new Board.
+The Interim Board of Directors is an interim group of volunteers tasked with setting up FBC FCN’s regional coalition infrastructure and governance model for ratification by the new Board.

 Comprised of Black community members from across the country, the coalitions will participate in the election of the FBC FCN Board of Directors.

-• Collaborating with Black community organizations to establish the regional coalitions across the country;
+• Collaborating with Black community organizations to establish regional coalitions across the country;

 • Drafting a proposed FBC FCN governance structure to be ratified by the new Board;